How To Add Legal Pages To Your WordPress Site

 Learn how to make your WordPress site or blog legally compliant and how to shortcut the process using legal page creation plugins …

-Is Your Website Compliant?
-The Importance Of Adding Legal Pages To Your Website
+Making Your Website Compliant - What You Need To Know About Adding Legal Pages To Your Website

-New laws introduced in 2014 to regulate how businesses promote advertising on their sites clearly state that if you promote anything on your website for profit, you will need to follow certain disclosure guidelines to prevent enforceable orders being issued against you by regulatory agencies, such as the (US based) Better Business Bureau, also known as BBB.
-Search online “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.
+Recent laws introduced in 2014 to regulate how businesses promote advertising on their sites clearly state that if you promote anything on your site for profit, you must follow certain principles of disclosure to prevent enforceable orders being issued against you by consumer protection departments, such as the (US based) Better Business Bureau, also known as BBB.
+Do a search online for “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.

 Online Interest-Based Advertising Accountability Program